rschlaefli/19fs-dspa-project/README.md

 ### Overview

+A short checklist on how to run the application.
+More details can be found below.

 1. [ ] Download / Install Dependencies
     1. [ ] Docker
     2. [ ] Python 3 with `tqdm`